drageset/ptw-project/README.md

 We developed our own ontology to describe the data in RDF (that we named "http://www.ptwproject.org/ontology#", which is not a domain we own).
 We have been using the [Semantic Sensor Network ontology](https://www.w3.org/2005/Incubator/ssn/ssnx/ssn), and the [OWL time ontology](https://www.w3.org/TR/owl-time/).

 NB: So far our data consists of a test set, and is restricted to 2016

+The attached backup files of our datasets can be restored to a fuseki server using tdbloader(CLI utility) from the Apache Jena package.